SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 Contributing to SEA-VL Phase 2 will give you a chance to work with an international group of researchers who are equally passionate about SEA research.

 Your efforts won't go unappreciated!
 Every contribution to any SEA-VL Phase 2 tasks below will earn points.
-Reaching 200 or more points guarantees a certificate of participation and merchandise (t-shirt and keychain), while reaching 300 or more points will earn co-authorship in the final terminal paper.
+Reaching 200 or more points guarantees a certificate of participation and merchandise (t-shirt and keychain), while reaching 300 or more points will earn co-authorship in the final project paper.

 ## How can I contribute?

 SEA-VL Phase 2 is split into five main tasks described below.
 You can contribute to any task that aligns with your interest or expertise.

 **Important:** Read the main contributor guidelines [here](https://docs.google.com/document/d/1Akyd__e3hJdBvJMey69ykSScQJXVMlD0PJNxJf4D-VI/edit?usp=sharing) for more details about the tasks.

 If you have any questions about the process, please join our Discord to ask questions.